 Numbers rounded to one decimal.
 Source: standard nautical conversions (1 kt = 1.852 km/h) and the Beaufort wind scale bands published by the US National Weather Service.
 For the full Force 0 to 12 scale, see our Beaufort chart.

-Set it once, skip the math.
-Download WindUp free and set your wind alarm in whatever unit you think in, knots, mph, km/h, or m/s.
-It rings the moment your spot hits your number, even on Do Not Disturb.
-No converting in your head at 6am.
+Set your number once.
+Download WindUp — the alarm is free — and set your range in whatever unit you think in: knots, mph, km/h or m/s.
+Add a gust ceiling so a sawtooth day doesn’t get you out of bed for nothing.
+It rings the moment the live station hits your number, even on Do Not Disturb.

 Why do wind sports use knots?